ncc-erik-steringer/Aerides/README.md

 LocalStack's responses and the AWS API's responses, these tools run into unexpected errors.
 You'll have to limit which regions/services/checks the tools run and limit which test cases you attempt to perform via these tools.

+## General Implementation of this Technique

+While this repository is hosted on GitHub and uses GitHub Actions, we can use the same technique in other CI solutions.
+The general process is:

+1. Download the IaC onto the host/container/runner that is executing the CI process
+2. Install dependencies: LocalStack, Terraform, and any additional dynamic tools to use for testing (consider creating an image with this already installed)
+3. Initialize LocalStack and run it in the background throughout the remainder of the process (`-d` parameter)
+4. Initialize Terraform
+5. Use Terraform to apply the IaC to LocalStack
+6. (If needed) Initialize mitmproxy and allow it to run in the background throughout the remainder of the process (`nohup` and `disown` on Ubuntu)
+7. Run dynamic tools to gather data from LocalStack, using the proxy where necessary
+8. Run test cases against the data gathered from the dynamic tools, or run scripts that normally call the AWS APIs

 ## License

 MIT, see [LICENSE](./LICENSE).